-TAILORED WORKSHOPS TO HELP YOU GET THE MOST FROM THE SOFTWARE
+TAILORED FACE-TO-FACE AND ONLINE WORKSHOPS TO HELP YOU GET THE MOST FROM THE SOFTWARE

-We provide training in all the key qualitative data analysis software: ATLAS.ti, Dedoose, Discovertext, f4analyse, MAXQDA, NVivo, QDA Miner, Quirkos, and Transana
+We provide face-to-face and online training in all the key qualitative data analysis software: ATLAS.ti, Dedoose, Discovertext, f4analyse, MAXQDA, NVivo, QDA Miner, Quirkos, and Transana

-We offer workshops to help you decide which software might be best for you, as well as training in how to get the most from the software, whether you are new to qualitative analysis, or are looking to take your understanding of the how to use the software to another level.
+We offer face to face and online training to help you decide which software might be best for you, as well as training in how to get the most from the software, whether you are new to qualitative analysis, or are looking to take your understanding of the how to use the software to another level.

 None of our training is pre-packaged, or ‘off the shelf’.